PumaFPV/PMK/README.md

 Exemple file structure can be found [here](https://github.com/PumaFPV/PMK/tree/main/Software/PMK_dongle/data/leftKB)

-For more details about devices configurations / capabilities check the Protocol chapter.
+For more details about devices configurations / capabilities check the [Protocol](https://github.com/PumaFPV/PMK?tab=readme-ov-file#protocols) chapter.

 ### Keyboard config file - HID codes
-Check out the "PMK HID keyboard keycodes.md" for more information on which code corresponds to which key.
+Check out the [PMK HID keyboard keycodes.md](https://github.com/PumaFPV/PMK/blob/main/PMK%20HID%20keyboard%20keycodes.md) for more information on which code corresponds to which key.

 ## Devices
 Can run on any espressif chip that can run ESP-NOW.
-(Will later add support for nRF52 chips for lower power consumption) The plan is to run the simplest firmware on all devices and being able to configure them via their corresponding .json files on the master dongle.
+(I will later add support for nRF52 chips for lower power consumption, but it will be incompatible with ESP32 hardware)
+The plan is to run the simplest firmware on all devices and being able to configure them via their corresponding .json files on the master dongle.
 Each device should be configurable via UART (set device ID, set dongle MAC address, and read device MAC address).
-See sample device code for example.
-(TODO)
+See sample [device code](https://github.com/PumaFPV/PMK/tree/main/Software/PMK_device) for example.
+(Needs an update)

 ### Keyboard
-For example a keyboard would send pressed keys number "0x04, 0xA1", which the dongle then reads in the .json as coordinates for returning desired key "a,b" pr modifier key., if special key is pressed (volume up, brighntess control...) then do the appropriate consummer control action.
+For example a keyboard would send pressed keys number "0x04, 0xA1", which the dongle then reads in the .json as coordinates for returning desired key "a,b", if special key is pressed (volume up, brighntess control...) then do the appropriate consummer control action.
 Keys are read with 74HC165 shift registers so theoratically you could have A LOT of keys per keyboard.
 Current limitation is the max value of keyID which is 255, so there could be a maximum of 255 keys per keyboard (+8 layers...).
-As of today the keyboard is at the HW01 stage, and uses the sofle layout (which I do like).
-It uses 29 hot swappable Kailh Choc switches + one rotary encoder.
-The MCU is a PSoM module (homemade SoM) with an ESP32S2 inside.
-The SoM allows for quick swap of different MCU to try out different feature.
-Today the ESP32S2 is used for the ease of software developpement.
-Its power consumption is bad I am aware.
-But at least software works.
-I plan to design a casing + metal grid + foam for it.
+For more information about the hardawre, check the [hardware](https://github.com/PumaFPV/PMK/tree/main?tab=readme-ov-file#hardware) section.
+A casing is being designed, it is 3D printable.
+As foam grid is put inside for better sound (I think it is better?).
-HW02 will be coming soon too as I have a few adjustements to make.
-It support module on the thumb side (Circle trackpad and 3D mouse will be the first modules to come).
+It support module on the thumb side ([Circle trackpad](https://www.cirque.com/glidepoint-circle-trackpads) and [3D mouse](https://hackaday.io/project/187172-os3m-mouse)).
+Both modules have been tested and work.
+See [Space mouse](https://github.com/PumaFPV/PMK/tree/main?tab=readme-ov-file#space-mouse) section for more info.

 <img src="/Layout/keyboard-layout.jpg" width="536" height="242">

 ### Mouse
 Mouse can send x,y movement, wheel, pan scrolling and mouse buttons (left, middle, right, forward, backward).
 Each button is encoded as a bit in the "key" byte of the packet.
 No configuration needed on the dongle appart from the DPI setting.
 I plan on retro fitting a wired Logitech G300 with PMK so that it frees up a USB port + becomes wireless.
 It will be a great first POC.
+I also have a M330 laying around.
+It might also end up as a PMK mouse.

 ### Gamepad
 Gamepad can send 2 analog joysticks, 2 analog triggers, dpad buttons, and 32 additionnal buttons.
 No additionnal configuration needed on the dongle.
 I current upgraded an old thrustmaster sim set (FCS & WCS) from 1992 with PMK.
-They used to have an ADB port, but now are fully wireless and appears as one gamepad on the computer.
+They used to have an ADB port, but now both are fully wireless and appear as one gamepad on the computer.
 The update is a bit crude as it was first though as a POC for trying out the gamepad feature.
 But since it works fine, I kept it this way.

 ### LED
+(For release 1.2.0)
-Hopefully processing key press and led function on dongle and send data to device is fast enough, otherwise we will have to run led function on keyboard.
+Hopefully processing key press and led function on dongle and send data to device is fast enough, otherwise I will have to run led function on keyboard.
 (TODO)
 Buildin keyboard functions: all kb, breath, swipe wave (single color or rainbow), key wave, single key...
 (TODO / Partially implemented...)
 Uses the WS2812 kind of LED IC.

 <img src="/Documentation/Images/PKB_HW00_pulsar.png" width="700" height="394">

 ### Knob
 Knobs are in absolute position going from 0 to 255.
-Could be used for Deej.
+Could be used for Deej (now only used for deej).

-For encoder knobs, this is handled on the device and enumerates as a keyboard pressing one key for clockwise and another for counterclockwise rotation.
+For encoder knobs, this is handled on the device, so it can enumerate as a keyboard pressing one key for clockwise and another for counterclockwise rotation.
+But it could also be treated as an absolute position depending on the device software.

 ### Space mouse
-Mostly inspired from [Magellan](https://github.com/jfedor2/magellan-spacemouse/tree/master) and from reports analysed from a 3DConnexion Space mouse with [hid-tool](https://gitlab.freedesktop.org/libevdev/hid-tools)
+The software is mostly inspired from [Magellan](https://github.com/jfedor2/magellan-spacemouse/tree/master) and from reports analysed from a 3DConnexion Space mouse with [hid-tool](https://gitlab.freedesktop.org/libevdev/hid-tools).
+The current electronics and plastics hardware are from [OS3M mouse](https://hackaday.io/project/187172-os3m-mouse) and it works well.
+The software still needs some adjustements for calibration.

 ## Protocols